-If you’re suddenly experiencing water pressure problems and a slow flow rate, there could be a number of causes.
-The first thing you can do is check that the mains tap is turned on full.
-If that’s not the issue, then book your plumber in for a visit so they can systematically go through the possible causes until they find the problem and execute a solution.
-It could be something simple or it could be that your home has developed an unseen water leak somewhere that needs to be pinpointed and repaired.
+If you’re suddenly experiencing water pressure problems and a slow water flow rate, there could be several causes.
+The first thing you can do is check that the mains tap is turned on fully.
+If that’s not the issue, book your plumber in for a visit to systematically go through the possible causes until they find the problem and execute a solution.
+It could be something simple, or it could be that your home has developed an unseen water leak somewhere that needs to be pinpointed and repaired.

 What About Dirty and Discoloured Water?

-When you turn on the tap or the shower, you expect to see clean, clear water come out.
+When you turn on the tap or the shower, you expect to see clean; clear water comes out.
 Sometimes, this is not the case.
 It could be cloudy or downright dirty.
-Naturally, there’s going to be a reason for this and you’ll need the assistance of a licensed plumber to help sort out the problem.
+Naturally, there’s going to be a reason for this, and you’ll need the assistance of a licensed plumber to help sort out the problem.

-If the water is particularly dirty, it could be an indication that there is a break in a supply line somewhere and debris is getting into the water supply.
+If the water is particularly dirty, it could indicate a break in a supply line somewhere, and debris is getting into the water supply.

-Although you can try a variety of commercial and domestic drain deodorisers, a smelly drain could be an indication of a bigger plumbing problem developing, such as a build-up of debris that could lead to a blocked drain.
+Although you can try a variety of commercial and domestic drain deodorisers, a smelly drain could indicate a bigger plumbing problem developing, such as a build-up of debris that could lead to a blocked drain.

-As suggested in the section on blocked drains, it’s best to call in a plumber to investigate the problem.
+As the section on blocked drains suggests, it’s best to call in a plumber to investigate the problem.
 Your plumber will be able to determine the cause of the drain smell and provide a solution to eradicate offensive odours.

-Plumbing is a technical trade that should only ever be carried out by a trained and licensed professional.
-For all your domestic and commercial plumbing needs on the Sunshine Coast, get in touch with the locals at Refined Plumbing.
+Plumbing is a technical trade that should only be carried out by a trained and licensed professional.
+For all your domestic and commercial plumbing services, plumbing issues, and needs on the Sunshine Coast, get in touch with the locals at Refined Plumbing.